zachmiller280/Spotify-API-Pipeline/instructions/3-aws_infrastructure.md

     cd ~\Spotify-API-Pipeline\terraform
     ```

-1. Open the `variables.tf` file

-1. Fill in the `default` parameters.
+1. Fill in the `default` parameters `variables.tf` file.

+    **Notes:**
-    * Specify a master DB user password for your database.
-Note that this may show up in logs and the terraform state file.
-For added security, your password should contain upper and lowercase letters, as well as numbers.
+    * For added security, your `DB_USER_PASSWORD` should contain upper and lowercase letters, as well as numbers.
+    * Make sure you choose the appropriate AMI as your `ec2_ami` may differ from mine (AMI's are different between regions).
+      - For reference, my AMI name is `ubuntu/images/hvm-ssd-gp3/ubuntu-noble-24.04-amd64-server`

 1. May be a good idea to amend `.gitignore` to ignore all terraform files so you don't accidentally commit your password and other details.
 You'll need to remove the `!*.tf` line.